Can solar panels be mounted on a metal roof?

 Metal roofs are durable, low maintenance, and they look great.
 But can you mount solar panels on them?

-The most common roofing material in the United States are asphalt shingles, and for good reason: they’re inexpensive and durable.
+The most common roofing material in the United States is asphalt shingles, and for good reason: they’re inexpensive, durable, and come in a wide variety of styles and colors.
 But while they’re less popular, metal roofs have a lot of advantages.
 If you’re a homeowner with a metal roof, you might wonder: can you install solar panels on them?

 The answer is: yes!
 While the majority of solar homes have asphalt shingle roofs, metal roofs are actually a better choice if you’re planning to go solar.
-This is because one of the main concerns of a homeowner planning to install solar panels is to make sure there’s enough life left in the roof before putting panels on top of them.
+This is because one of the main concerns with a rooftop solar installation is ensuring there’s enough life left in the roof before putting panels on top of them.
 If a roof fails early, it’s an extra expense to remove the solar panels before the roof repair can proceed.
 But metal roofs last a really long time, making the age of the roof less of an issue.

 How the solar panels are mounted will depend on the exact type of metal roof you have.